arabellas-craft/arabellas-craft.github.io/_posts/2026-02-08-ogham-divination.md

 The alphabet does connect to trees and plants through the letter names (Beith means birch, Dair means oak, Sail means willow).
 But medieval Irish sources assign many other associations to each letter beyond just trees.
 Reducing ogham to a "tree alphabet" or forcing it into a calendar framework ignores the actual complexity of the system.

-[This guide](https://ko-fi.com/s/bccbd1f2c4) uses bríatharogam from medieval manuscripts rather than modern inventions.
+[This guide](https://ko-fi.com/s/bccbd1f2c4){:target="_blank" rel="noopener noreferrer"} uses bríatharogam from medieval manuscripts rather than modern inventions.
 When you read "withered foot with fine hair" or "greyest of skin" for Beith, you're working with kennings that medieval Irish scholars recorded, not 20th-century speculation.

 ## Why Bríatharogam Matter for Ogham Divination